Commonwealthrocks/PyLI/README.md

 # Features at glance if you don't give a shit about this readme :)
-- Uses AES-256-GCM with PBKDF2HMAC.
+- Uses AES-256-GCM with Argon2ID (or PBKDF2HMAC for fallback).
 - Unique salt and nonce per file / chunk.
 - Portable + offline with ZERO data collection.
 - Archive mode for multiple files with folder structure preservation.